 4. Create Creaminess with a Little Fat

 If you want a truly luxurious treat, a small amount of healthy fat goes a long way in making a good hot chocolate truly great.
 A spoonful of coconut oil makes a solid choice or better still, use a little cacao butter to exaggerate the chocolate flavor even further (and create an intoxicating aroma at the same time).
-For the truly chocolate-obsessed, you can even add a small amount of melted dark chocolate to your drink to create the ultimate indulgence.
+For the truly chocolate-obsessed, you can even add a small amount of melted cacao wafers to your drink to create the ultimate indulgence.

 5. Add a Little Superfood Finesse